José Ramón de Loayza

-José Ramón de Loayza Pacheco (26 July 1751 – 8 November 1839) was a Bolivian general and politician who served as the first vice president of Bolivia from 1828 to 1829.
-He was elected by the Constituent Assembly on 18 December 1828 and served as acting president in the absence of Pedro Blanco Soto until 26 December.
-Loayza served as provisional vice president for only six days until his arrest and the termination of his mandate on 1 January 1829.
+José Ramón de Loayza Pacheco (26 July 1751 – 8 November 1839) was a Bolivian military officer and political leader who served as the first vice president of Bolivia from 1828 to 1829.
+Elected by a Constituent Assembly subservient to Agustín Gamarra, he served under President Pedro Blanco for just six days before being arrested and deposed on 1 January 1829.

 Early life and career

 José Ramón de Loayza was born on 26 July 1751 in La Paz then a part of the Viceroyalty of Peru.
 Heir to a great fortune, he was the son of Miguel Loayza and María Gertrudis Pacheco Salgado.
 In 1781, during the indigenous uprising of Túpac Katari, he was appointed captain of the rifle company, later commander for the defense of the Yungas province fortified in Irupana, resisting the rebels sieging La Paz until their pacification.

 Loayza was instrumental in the success of the La Paz revolution, on 16 July 1809 when group of revolutionaries led by Colonel Pedro Domingo Murillo and other individuals besieged the city barracks and forced the governor, Tadeo Davila and the Bishop of La Paz, Remigio de la Santa y Ortega, to resign.

 He was appointed mayor of the city of La Paz in 1810.
 As mayor, he contributed to the construction of the public jail, founded the women's hospital at his own expense, and did the same in the city of Cochabamba before emigrating to Chile.
 He returned to Bolivia after the Battle of Ayacucho in 1824.
 He rose to the rank of colonel and was appointed Prefect of the Department of La Paz.